Isobel’s Stanley Cup

 When Isobel has a chance to skate in a big game with the best of the boys in her neighbourhood, she has to find a way around her father’s rules.

-Inspired by true accounts of Isobel Stanley’s role in the history of hockey, Isobel’s Stanley Cup proves that hockey has always been a sport for girls.
+Inspired by true accounts of Isobel Stanley’s role in the history of hockey, Isobel’s Stanley Cup proves that hockey has always been a game for girls.

 Kristin Butcher has been writing books for children and young adults since 1997.
 Married to the Toronto Maple Leafs’ biggest fan, Kristin started watching hockey in self-defence.
 Somewhere along the line she got hooked and is now often the first one to turn on the game.
-To learn more about Kristin's books, visit www.kristinbutcher.com.
+To learn more, visit www.kristinbutcher.com.

 “Although Isobel’s individual triumph is played out on a small, flooded field, her determination to follow in the footsteps of Isobel Stanley and other women who were creating a space for women in sports, transcends her historical moment: young readers of all genders will identify fully with her need to prove herself and her inner strength to do so.” – Karyn Huenemann, There Will Be Books (blog)